dankelley/whalestrike/joss/paper.md

-exploration of various model scenarios led to a decision to create a simplified model that yields results quickly, as opposed to a much more computationally-expensive finite element model that might account more accurately for the deformation of whale flesh [e.g. that of
+exploration of various model scenarios led to a decision to create a simplified model that yields results quickly, as opposed to a much more computationally-expensive finite element model that might account more accurately for the deformation of whale flesh [see e.g.
 @raymond_development_2007].
 The new model ignores ship deformation upon impact, and considers whale deformation to occur only in a specified impact area dictated by the geometry of the ship's prow.
 It uses a layered scheme to